ZandBraxton/100-days-of-code/log.md

 **Thoughts:** Watched some lectures and videos on it, have a pretty fair understanding of the concepts.
 Going to use them in practicd next

+### Day 83: September 21, 2021

+**Today's Progress**: Learned more about test runners, played around with Jest, learned about mocking

+**Thoughts:** Have a decent understanding on testing now, going to get more experience with the next project.
+Battleship